First-Year Spring Admission

 When will I graduate as a January student?

 It will depend on your plans for the fall semester.
 We encourage you to review your undergraduate college or school FAQs.

 Will I be able to join a fraternity or sorority during my first semester on campus?

 No. Cornell’s fraternity and sorority community follows a deferred recruitment schedule.
 We think it is best for new students to wait until their second semester at Cornell allowing them time to successfully transition, to be eligible to join.
 For FYSA students interested in Greek Life, we will offer an orientation session in January so that you will have the chance to learn more about future opportunities for engaging with this community.

 Where will I live on campus as a FYSA student?

-As a first-year undergraduate student, whether enrolling in the fall or the spring, you'll be part of a community of more than 3,200 first-year Cornellians living in residence halls and Program Houses on north campus.
+As a first-year undergraduate student, whether enrolling in the fall or the spring, you'll be part of a community of nearly 3,200 first-year Cornellians living in residence halls and Program Houses on north campus.

 When will I be able to register for courses?